Camp Emeth Programming

 Camp Emeth Shabbat

-After the success of last year’s Camp Emeth Shabbat, we plan to bring it back for 2024!
-Campers are invited to stay at camp for afternoon activities and dinner, then join their families for a special Camp Emeth-themed Shabbat service in the sanctuary.
+After the success of last year’s Camp Emeth Shabbat, we plan to bring it back for 2026!
+Campers are invited to stay for an extended day of camp, then join their families for a special kid-friendly nosh and Camp Emeth-themed Shabbat service in the sanctuary.
 We can’t wait to have a sea of tie-dye and beautiful voices fill the sanctuary once again this summer.
 The exact date will be announced and listed on the Camp Calendar when plans are finalized.

 Late Nights